Old device take-back for sensors

 Information for private households

-The Electrical and Electronic Equipment Act (ElektroG) contains numerous requirements for the handling of electrical and electronic equipment.
+The Electrical and Electronic Equipment Act (ElektroG) contains numerous requirements for handling electrical and electronic equipment.
 The most important ones are summarized here.

-Electrical and electronic equipment that has become waste is referred to as old equipment.
-Owners of old equipment must dispose of it separately from unsorted municipal waste.
-Old equipment, in particular, does not belong in household waste, but rather in special collection and return systems.
+Electrical and electronic equipment that has become waste is referred to as waste equipment.
+Owners of waste equipment are required to dispose of it separately from unsorted municipal waste.
+Waste equipment, in particular, does not belong in household waste, but rather in special collection and return systems.

-Owners of old devices must, as a rule, separate old batteries and accumulators that are not enclosed within the device, as well as lamps that can be removed from the device without causing damage, from the device before handing them over to a collection point.
-This does not apply if old devices are prepared for reuse with the involvement of a public waste disposal authority.
+Owners of waste electrical and electronic equipment (WEEE) must, as a rule, remove any waste batteries and accumulators that are not enclosed within the WEEE, as well as lamps that can be removed from the WEEE without damage, before handing it over to a collection point.
+This does not apply if WEEE is being prepared for reuse with the involvement of a public waste management authority.

 3. Options for returning old devices

-Owners of old appliances from private households can hand them in free of charge at the collection points of the public waste disposal authorities or at the collection points set up by manufacturers or distributors in accordance with the ElektroG.
+Owners of old electrical appliances from private households can hand them in free of charge at the collection points of the public waste disposal authorities or at the take-back points set up by manufacturers or distributors within the meaning of the German Electrical and Electronic Equipment Act (ElektroG).

-Stores with a sales area of at least 400 m² for electrical and electronic equipment, as well as grocery stores with a total sales area of at least 800 m² that offer and make available electrical and electronic equipment several times a year or permanently, are required to take back electrical and electronic equipment.
-This also applies to sales using distance communication means if the storage and shipping area for electrical and electronic equipment is at least 400 m² or the total storage and shipping area is at least 800 m².
-Distributors must generally ensure take-back by providing suitable return facilities within a reasonable distance from the respective end user.
+Retailers with a sales area of at least 400 m² for electrical and electronic equipment, as well as grocery stores with a total sales area of at least 800 m², that offer and make available electrical and electronic equipment on the market several times a year or on a permanent basis, are obligated to take back electrical and electronic equipment.
+This obligation also applies to sales using means of distance communication if the storage and shipping areas for electrical and electronic equipment are at least 400 m² or the total storage and shipping areas are at least 800 m².
+Distributors must generally ensure the take-back of electrical and electronic equipment by providing suitable return options within a reasonable distance of the respective end user.

-The option of returning old equipment free of charge to distributors subject to take-back obligations exists, among other things, if a new, similar device that essentially performs the same functions is handed over to an end user.
-If a new device is delivered to a private household, the same old device can also be handed over there for free collection; this applies to distribution using distance communication means for devices in categories 1, 2, or 4 according to Section 2 Paragraph 1 of the ElektroG, namely "heat exchangers," "display screen devices," or "large appliances" (the latter with at least one external dimension exceeding 50 centimeters).
-End users are asked about their intention to return the device when concluding a purchase contract.
-Furthermore, the option of returning old devices free of charge to distributors' collection points is available, regardless of the purchase of a new device, for old devices that are no larger than 25 centimeters in any external dimension, and is limited to three old devices per device type.
+The option of returning an old device free of charge to distributors obligated to take back such devices exists, among other things, when a new, similar device that performs essentially the same functions is delivered to an end user.
+If a new device is delivered to a private household, the similar old device can also be handed over there for free collection; this applies to sales via distance communication for devices of categories 1, 2, or 4 according to Section 2 Paragraph 1 of the German Electrical and Electronic Equipment Act (ElektroG), namely "heat exchangers," "display devices," or "large appliances" (the latter with at least one external dimension exceeding 50 centimeters).
+End users are asked about their intention to return the old device when concluding a purchase agreement.
+Furthermore, the option of free return to distributors' collection points exists, regardless of the purchase of a new device, for old devices that have no external dimension exceeding 25 centimeters, limited to three old devices per device type.

 Pironex technology GmbH does not have a sales area of at least 400 m².

 Old devices often contain sensitive personal data.
-This is especially true for information and telecommunications technology devices such as computers and smartphones.
-In your own interest, please note that each end user is responsible for deleting the data on the old devices being disposed of.
+This is especially true for information and communication technology devices such as computers and smartphones.
+For your own protection, please note that each end user is responsible for deleting the data on the old devices to be disposed of.

 5. Meaning of the symbol “crossed-out trash can”

-The symbol of a crossed-out wheeled bin regularly shown on electrical and electronic equipment indicates that the device in question must be collected separately from unsorted municipal waste at the end of its life.
+The symbol of a crossed-out wheeled bin, which is regularly depicted on electrical and electronic equipment, indicates that the respective device must be collected separately from unsorted municipal waste at the end of its service life.